linxingchen/cobra/README.md

 (3) Optional flags
-* ```-lm/--linkage_mismatch```: the number of read mapping mismatches allowed when determining if two contigs were spanned by paired reads.
+* ```-lm/--linkage_mismatch```: the number of read mapping mismatches allowed when determining if paired reads spanned two contigs.
 * ```-o/--output```: the name of the output folder, otherwise it will be "{```-q/--query```}.COBRA" if not provided.
 * ```-t/--threads```: the number of threads used for BLASTn search.

 ## How to obtain the mapping file

-The mapping file could be obtained with tools like Bowtie2 and BBMap, please refer to the manual descriptions for details of the tools.
-Below is the general way to get the sorted sam/bam file, you thus need to be available to samtools (which could be get here - https://github.com/samtools/samtools).
+The mapping file could be obtained with tools like Bowtie2 and BBMap.
+Please refer to the manual descriptions for details of the tools.
+Below is the general way to get the sorted sam/bam file; you thus need to be available to samtools (which could be downloaded here - https://github.com/samtools/samtools).

 For example,